Wahbeh-Mohammad/Blog-Application/readme.md

 ## Front-End

 - [ ] Discover Page, Where you can find and follow people.
+- [ ] Add an about author in specific blog page on the left side.

 ## Back-End

+- [ ] Cascade after deleting requests, this is not sql :(
 - [ ] Consider Adding Upvotes/Downvotes for Blogs, think of a way to add them/ do some research.

+## Ideas

+- Add a grouping mechanism like threads so you can group blogs that are related together .